heggy231/todoList/README.md

 - Each li should have an id that has the todo position
 - Delete buttons should have access to the todo id
 - Clicking delete should update todoList.todos and the DOM

+V11 Requirements:
+- todoList.toggleAll should use forEach
+- view.displayTodos should use forEach